chattchain/xmtp-quickstart-request-inbox/README.md

 // Function to handle the acceptance of a contact const handleAccept = async () => {
+  // Refresh the consent list first await client.contacts.refreshConsentList();
   // Allow the contact
   await client.contacts.allow([conversation.peerAddress]);
   // Hide the popup
   setShowPopup(false);
-  // Refresh the consent list
+  // Refresh the consent list to make sure your application is up-to-date with the network await client.contacts.refreshConsentList();
-  await client.contacts.refreshConsentList();
   // Log the acceptance
   console.log("accepted", conversation.peerAddress);